V-Mitch/metatrader-projects/README.md

-# Old Projects from 2014 onwards
+# Projects from 2014 onwards
 written in mql4 for mt4

 - ADR: Display price daily ranges and difference between the open and close of a given timeframe.

 ![screenshot](https://github.com/V-Mitch/metatrader-projects/blob/master/example_adr.PNG?raw=true)